 Ditch the dreaded circle of social OCD

-Yes, use social media to market yourself.
+Yes, use social media for marketing yourself.
 Just become more disciplined and avoid it for personal use – you don’t need the dopamine hit when someone likes your latest Instagram post; you can live without that happiness boost until downtime.

-Whilst we’re on the subject of technology addiction, your smart phone is a wonderful thing, but it can be one of the biggest distractions out there.
+While we’re on the subject of technology addiction, your smartphone is a beautiful thing, but it can be one of the biggest distractions out there.
 Stop wasting time and be more productive by switching on your phone’s “Do Not Disturb” setting.
 Clients won’t expect you to be constantly available – they can always leave a voicemail if their call is urgent and you can respond accordingly.

 Choose to spend more time with more lucrative clients

 In which case, prioritise those clients who pay quickly.
 And get as many hours with them as possible.
-By all means, keep the others happy by doing a little work for them.
-Just try and find balance so you can keep cash flow nice and healthy each month.
+By all means, keep others happy by doing a little work for them.
+Just try and find a balance so you can keep cash flow healthy each month.